WOT: Take us back — how did you get your start in employee communication?

 EL: I’ve worked in some sort of communication field my entire career.
 I started on the external side doing public relations at a few nonprofits.
-Then I saw an employee communications job description at Fifth Third Bank that included a lot of things I really like to do, like writing and storytelling.
+Then I saw an employee communication job description at Fifth Third Bank that included a lot of things I really like to do, like writing and storytelling.
 I took a chance, applied and got the job.
-That was not only my first employee communications experience, but also my first experience in a corporate environment.
+That was not only my first employee communication experience, but also my first experience in a corporate environment.
 I liked being in a role that helped people feel better about where they’re working, from understanding what’s available to them to learning what’s going on in the company and why it’s a great place to work.

 WOT: You wear a few hats in your role overseeing associate communications and engagement.
 How do you describe your job when you’re at a networking event or a cocktail party?

 EL: My job is to help people really love working at Kroger, which I do in a few ways.
 One, by talking about the awesome people that work for our company and the great things that they do to connect with our customers.
 Two, by sharing career opportunities and why it’s an exciting time to be here.
 Three, by showcasing the many ways Kroger enriches an associate’s life outside of work, whether it’s through benefits, discounts, tuition reimbursement or other perks.

 WOT: Employee communication is a challenge anywhere, but at a large grocery chain like Kroger it seems particularly hard, given how diverse and dispersed your workforce must be.
 How do you overcome that?